OpenVoiceOS/community-docs/docs/qs_intro.md

 Once you have an image downloaded, it needs to be flashed to a boot device.

 **NOTE** If you have a Raspberry Pi 4 we recommend to use a good USB3.1 device or better, a USB3 SSD.
-If you have a Raspberry Pi 3, use a proper sdcard.
-(From fast to slow: SSD - USB3.1 - sdcard - USB2)
+If you have a Raspberry Pi 3, use a proper SD card.
+(From fast to slow: SSD - USB3.1 - SD card - USB2)

 ### Decompress the image
+Some image writing methods, `dd`, may require your file be decompressed.
+Others, BalenaEtcher for example, can use a compressed image.

-The Buildroot image is compressed in `.xz` format and the raspbian image is in `.zip` format and both need decompressed before it can be flashed.
+The Buildroot image is compressed in `.xz` format and the raspbian image is in `.zip` format.

 **Windows**